JaninaWibker/school-docs/os/process_thread.md

 Exceptions are software-invoked interrupts which are fired by the processor itself if something *bad* happens.

+They are synchronous meaning that they are aligned with the instruction pipeline in some way, they don't just randomly come in but appear at predictable times.

 *Bad* includes things like invalid memory accesses, division by zero and invalid opcodes.

+> The trap instruction is also an exception.

 The kernel is now tasked with handling this problem:
 - if the kernel can resolve the problem the process resumes